Quicr/quicr-protocol-spec/moq-proto.md

 2. The fully assembled fragments are stored based on attrbutes associated with the data and cache local policies.

-It is upto the applications to define the right sized fragments as it can influence the latency of the delivery.
+It is up to the applications to define the right sized fragments as it can influence the latency of the delivery.